haxilla/sublimePlugins/fileAnchor/readme.txt

 	conditions and what behaviors they would trigger to better help you map out paths of logic before you start.
 When you have complex conditions, it can be exhausting repetitively retesting / refreshing.
 So plan ahead and make your life easy

+		COMMENTS: In my earliest days of programming I took an irrational pride in flying by the seat of my pants.
+I didnt want to waste time planning, I wanted to get straight to doing.
+This lack of planning ended up causing me to hit dead ends that I didnt foresee.
+Algo will expose the flaws in your faulty human logic so you dont end up programming your way into a dead end.

 		COMMENTS: I think this would be easier where the map is visually represented.
 		Q:
 		the text version is too hard to comprehend and is redundant